-- Reference materials, including the Installation and Service Manual, and mechanical overview - The system service tag to quickly access the specific hardware configuration and warranty information - A direct link to Dell to contact technical assistance and sales teams
+- Reference materials, including the Installation and Service Manual, and mechanical overview - The system service tag to quickly access the specific hardware configuration and warranty information - A direct link to Dell to contact technical support and sales teams

-- 1. Go to QRL, and navigate to your specific product or - 2.
-Use your smart phone or tablet to scan the model-specific Quick Resource (QR) code on your system or in the Quick Resource Locator section.
+- 1. Go to PowerEdge Manuals, and navigate to your specific product or - 2.
+Use your smart phone or tablet to scan the model-specific QR code on your system.
+There is also another QR code for accessing product information in the booklet, located on the air shroud.